SAP Negotiations • Vendor Management

 +

 Managing SAP as a strategic vendor is a continuous journey of measurement, optimisation, and negotiation.
-By treating SAP vendor management as a year-round discipline — not just a project when a contract is up — you will drive significantly better outcomes: controlled costs, a transparent and fair contract, minimised compliance risks, and a vendor relationship that supports your business goals on your terms.
+Treat it as a year-round discipline — not a project when a contract is up — and you'll drive controlled costs, a transparent and fair contract, minimised compliance risk, and a vendor relationship that serves your business goals.

-The key is proactive management at every stage: before signing (plan, audit, and negotiate), during the term (govern, monitor, and optimise), and at renewal (right-size, renegotiate, and improve terms).
-With SAP being so integral to operations, the effort invested pays back in both dollars saved and agility gained.
+Proactive management at every stage: before signing (plan, audit, and negotiate), during the term (govern, monitor, and optimise), and at renewal (right-size, renegotiate, and improve terms).
+With SAP being so integral to operations, the effort invested pays back in both dollars saved and operational agility gained.

 Frequently Asked Questions